BOINC/boinc/README.md

-BOINC is a software platform for "volunteer computing": large-scale computing using volunteered home computers and other resources.
+BOINC is a software platform for "volunteer computing": large-scale distributed computing using volunteered home computers and other resources.

 * If you're interested in volunteering computer power, go to the [BOINC web site](https://boinc.berkeley.edu).